 - Timely repayments improve credit history

-Get a Loan Despite a Poor CIBIL Score:
+Can You Get a Personal Loan With a Low CIBIL Score?

 - Punctual Payments: Timely repayment of credit card bills and EMIs is crucial for a healthy CIBIL score.
 Avoid delays to prevent negative impacts.